Stop The Cliches

 It’s Killing Your Marketing Campaign

-The worn out cliché, “think outside the box” it is so predictable people start to yawn by the time you get to “the”.
-Now if you were to say “think outside the rain barrel” maybe it would actually wake them up.
-When your audience knows what is coming next you have lost them.
-They have tuned you out!
+The worn out cliché, “think outside the box” is so predictable people start to yawn by the time you get to “the”.
+Now if you were to say “think outside the rain barrel” this could actually wake them up.
+When your audience knows what is coming next, you have lost them.
+They will tune you out!

-Take “don’t cry over spilt milk” that can be annoying if not condescending.
-Maybe I need to heal my wounds before moving forward.
-It is also a good time to reflect on what went wrong.
+The cliché, “don’t cry over spilt milk” can be annoying if not condescending.
+I might need to heal my wounds before moving forward.
+May need time to reflect on what went wrong.

-Perhaps the “don’t count your chickens before they’re hatched” is a bit of a downer when you have high hopes.
-If we all had to proceeded with the negatives I doubt if anyone would dare to take a chance on new endeavors.
+“Don’t count your chickens before they’re hatched” is a downer when you have high hopes.
+If we all had to proceed with the negatives, I doubt if anyone would dare to take a chance with new endeavors.

-Be appreciative “don’t look a gift horse in the mouth” but maybe it is not such a blessing if it is coupled with restrictions from others.
+Be appreciative “don’t look a gift horse in the mouth” but not such a blessing if coupled with restrictions from others.

-Are you telling me I should not challenge when you say “don’t rock the boat”, even if it goes against everything I believe in.
+Are you telling me I should not challenge when you say “don’t rock the boat”, even if this goes against everything I believe is right.

 Don’t age yourself

-This one is a bit annoying “don’t take any wooden nickels” this does show your age.
-Fine if you want people to think you are ancient.
+This one is annoying “don’t take any wooden nickels” this shows your age.
+Fine, if you want people to perceive you as ancient.

-“Early bird catches the worm” could you be implying that someone is lazy?
+“Early bird catches the worm” are you implying that someone is lazy?
 Are you setting them to a higher standard?
-It is also too darn chipper for people that are not morning lovers.
+It is also too darn chipper for people who are not morning lovers.

-“Every fiber of my being” wow, that is a little intense!
-Are you sure it impacts you that much…maybe a bit too much drama.
+“Every fiber of my being” wow, a little intense!
+Are you sure it impacts you that much…far too much drama.

 Another annoying comment “for what it’s worth” which can be hurtful if used in the wrong context.

-Very old school for computers “garbage in, garbage out” we all know it!
+Very old school for computers “garbage in, garbage out” so boring!

-A really silly one “good things come to those who wait” you can wait a lifetime for this one to materialize.
+A real silly one “good things come to those who wait” you can wait a lifetime for this one to materialize.

 Grounds for screaming!

-I want to clobber someone that tells me “hold your horses”.
+I want to clobber someone who tells me “hold your horses”.
 I don’t have any horses and I don’t appreciate your impatience.

-“Jump on the bandwagon” why should I join what you think I should, just because you said so.
+“Jump on the bandwagon” why should I follow your lead, just because you said so?

 This makes me want to scream “keep it simple, stupid”.
 Are you implying someone is stupid?

 “Light at the end of the tunnel”.
-Maybe, but when will it be over and things get better, when I ask you, WHEN?
+Maybe, but when will this be over and things get better, when I ask you, WHEN?

 “Like taking candy from a baby”.
-Are you telling me you are taking advantage of others, I don’t care for that kind of personality!
+Are you telling me you are taking advantage of others?
+Not a personality with integrity!